fujidana/vscode-spec-data/README.md

 }
 ```

-One can find parameter names typically used for customization in the extension's default template file, [src/previewTemplates.ts](https://github.com/fujidana/vscode-spec-data/blob/master/src/previewTemplates.ts).
-For more comprehensive list of trace template parameters, see [Plotly.com - Scatter traces in JavaScript](https://plotly.com/javascript/reference/scatter/).

-The latter setting, `spec-data.preview.plot.layoutTemplate`, is for customization of layout appearances such as a background color.
-Unlike the former setting, the value for the color theme key in this setting is an object (IOW, dictionary), not an array.
-One can find parameter names typically used for customization in the extension's template file, [src/previewTemplates.ts](https://github.com/fujidana/vscode-spec-data/blob/master/src/previewTemplates.ts).
-For more comprehensive list of layout template parameters, see [Plotly.com - Layout in JavaScript](https://plotly.com/javascript/reference/layout/).
+Override of template is done on a per color theme basis.

-When an empty array and object are passed for these settings, they overwrite the extension's settings and thus, graphs are drawn with vanilla Plotly.js's (i.e., not the extension's) template.
+This means that, when an empty array (for traces) or object (for layout) is set for these settings, graphs are drawn with vanilla Plotly.js's (i.e., not the extension's) template.
-For example, with the following settings the graph is drawn in the default manner of Plotly.js, with white background color even in dark mode.
+For example, when the following settings is set, graphs are drawn in the default manner of Plotly.js, with white background color, in dark mode and graphs are drawn with the extension's built-in template in the other color modes.

 ```json
 {